freebasic/fbc/FreeBASIC/readme.txt

     - Xbox version: OpenXDK (http://www.openxdk.org/)

-  o Many console routines used in the Win32 version of the run-time library
-    were based on the CONIO implementation for Mingw32.

   o The long integers (64-bit) division and modulo routines are from the GCC's
     libgcc2 sources.